The Power of Preconditioning in Overparameterized Low-Rank Matrix Sensing: Numerical experiments

 \paragraph{Comparison with overparameterized \GD. } We run \myalg and \GD with random initialization and compare their convergence speeds under different condition numbers $\kappa$ of the ground truth $\Xtruth$; the result is depicted in Figure~\ref{fig:intro}.
 Even for a moderate range of $\kappa$, \GD slows down significantly while the convergence speed of \myalg remains almost the same with a almost negligible initial phase, which is consistent with our theory.
 The advantage of \myalg enlarges as $\kappa$ increase, and is already more than 10x times faster than \GD when $\kappa=7$.

 \paragraph{Effect of initialization size.} We study the effect of the initialization scale $\alpha$ on the reconstruction accuracy of \myalg.

 We fix the learning rate $\eta$ to be a constant and vary the initialization scale.
-We run \myalg until it converges.\footnote{More precisely, in accordance with our theory which requires early stopping, we stop the algorithm once we detected that the training error no longer decreases significantly for a long time (e.g.~$100$~iterations).} The resulting reconstruction errors and their corresponding initialization scales are plotted in Figure~\ref{fig:alpha}.
+We run \myalg until it converges.\footnote{More precisely, in accordance with our theory which requires early stopping, we stop the algorithm once we detected that the training error no longer decreases significantly for a long time (e.g., $100$ iterations).} The resulting reconstruction errors and their corresponding initialization scales are plotted in Figure~\ref{fig:alpha}.
 It can be inferred that the reconstruction error increases with respect to $\alpha$, which is consistent with our theory.

 \paragraph{Comparison with \citet{zhang2021preconditioned}.} We compare \myalg with the algorithm $\mathsf{PrecGD}$ proposed in \citet{zhang2021preconditioned}, which also has a $\kappa$-independent convergence rate assuming a sufficiently good initialization using spectral initialization.
 However, $\mathsf{PrecGD}$ requires RIP of rank $r$, thus demanding $O(nr^2)$ many samples instead of $O(nr_\star^2)$ as in \GD and \myalg.
 This can be troublesome for larger $r$.
 To demonstrate this point, we run \myalg and $\mathsf{PrecGD}$ with different overparameterization rank $r$ while fixing all other parameters.
 The results are shown in Figure~\ref{fig:r}.
 It can be seen that the convergence rate of $\mathsf{PrecGD}$ and \myalg are almost the same when the rank is exactly specified ($r=r_\star=3$), though \myalg requires a few more iterations for the initial phases\footnote{Usually this has no significant implication on the computational cost: the amount of computations required in the initial phases for \myalg is approximately the same as that required by the spectral initialization for $\mathsf{PrecGD}$.}.
 When $r$ goes higher, \myalg is almost unaffected, while $\mathsf{PrecGD}$ suffers from a significant drop in the convergence rate and even breaks down with a moderate overparameterization $r=20$.